The First KES 10 Million: The Hardest and Most Important Wealth Milestone

 They stay broke because nobody ever explained how wealth actually grows in a way that makes sense for our reality.

+People work hard.
 They wake up early.
+They hustle.
+They earn something.

 And still, year after year, nothing changes.

+Same stress.
+Same pressure.
 Same “next month will be better” story.

 Here is the uncomfortable truth most people die without learning: